Missoula, Montana: History

 As of 2009, education and healthcare were Missoula's leading industries; the University of Montana, Missoula County Public Schools, and the two hospitals in the city were the largest employers.
 St. Patrick Hospital and Health Sciences Center, founded in 1873, is the region's only Level II trauma center and has undergone three major expansions since the 1980s.
-Likewise, the University of Montana grew 50% and built or renovated 20 buildings from 1990–2010.
+Likewise, the University of Montana grew 50% and built or renovated 20 buildings from 1990 to 2010.
 These industries, as well as expansions in business and professional services, and retail are expected to be the main engines of future growth.